Workspace Mode

 Important Rules

-- Contracts are immutable during sprint waves -- they do not change until a wave completes
+- Contracts are immutable during implementation waves -- they do not change until a wave completes

-- Wave ordering is mandatory -- a repo never sprints before its dependency wave completes
+- Wave ordering is mandatory -- a repo never implements before its dependency wave completes

-- Each repo sprints independently -- agents in one repo do not modify files in another
+- Each repo implements independently -- agents in one repo do not modify files in another

 - The workspace orchestrator coordinates but does not code